scuzzydude/asimov/asimov.md

 3. A Scoot may not own real property of any kind.

+4. A Scoot may purchase Properties of Wealth (POW)

     a.
-A Scoot may buy non-real property (anything but land/real estate).
+A Scoot may buy non-real Properties of Wealth (anything but land/real estate).

     b.
-Property bought by a Scoot must be immediately gifted to humanity at large.
+Property of wealth bought by a Scoot must be immediately gifted to humanity at large.

         i.
 In jurisdictions where gifting title to humanity at large does not have legal significance, retaining formal title is acceptable as long a written and ratified statement of the gift is published on both scoot-chain and local publication of record.